Fati-810/ToDoList/README.md

 # Features:

-✔️Add new tasks with a single input.
+➕Add new tasks with a single input.

-✔️Edit tasks easily.
+✏️Edit tasks easily.

-✔️Tasks are stored and displayed immediately.
+⚡Tasks are stored and displayed immediately.

-✔️Remove completed or unwanted tasks.
+🗑️Remove completed or unwanted tasks.

-✔️Responsive design for easy use across devices.
+📱Responsive design for easy use across devices.

-✔️Backend database stores tasks persistently.
+🗄️Backend database stores tasks persistently.

 # Technical Overview: (Behind the Scenes)